red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

     1) 1.0 -> 1.0 -> 1.0
     2) 0.9 -> 1.0 -> 1.0

-In order to find the best event matching sequence we will compare each matching score from the different chains from left to right and determine the winner as soon as one score is higher than the other.
+In order to find the best event matching sequence, we will compare each matching score from the different chains from left to right and determine the winner as soon as one score is higher than the other.
 You see that the first match in the second chain is not perfect and resulted in a value of :math:`0.9`.
 Therefore, the first chain is the winner and the second will fail, resulting in the following output:

 .. code-block:: text